 The head pain associated with migraine can occur on one or both sides of the head and most commonly occurs in the forehead or temples.
 The pain is often of moderate to severe intensity and has a pulsating quality.
 Migraine attacks in children can be brief and may last only one hour, but some attacks can last up to two days in duration.

 Approximately 50-75% of children who experience migraine will stop having attacks between adolescence and early adulthood, but some will go on to redevelop migraine headaches later in life.
 Approximately 20% of adults who have migraine headaches report the onset of their first migraine attack before the age of 10 years old.

+Yes.
 A rare but frightening condition is the hemiplegic migraine which is a typical migraine headache associated with complete or partial paralysis on one side of the body.
 The paralysis can last from hours to days in duration, followed by a full recovery of strength.
 An attack of hemiplegic migraine can be triggered by minor head trauma such as that experienced in sports, or by other typical migraine triggers.
 Hemiplegic migraine attacks can occur in young children and may persist into adulthood.
 It may be a hereditary condition.

 A basilar migraine is also an unusual migraine type but it too can be associated with dramatic and frightening symptoms.
 It occurs more frequently in teenage girls.
-Some of the dramatic symptoms which are associated with basilar migraine include complete or partial loss of vision, ringing in the ears, dizziness or spinning sensation and loss of balance.
+Some of the dramatic symptoms that are associated with basilar migraine include complete or partial loss of vision, ringing in the ears, dizziness or spinning sensation and loss of balance.
 Blackouts and confusion can also occur.
 Children or adolescents may be wrongly accused of being intoxicated because they may stagger or appear confused during a basilar migraine episode.